What to expect when you visit!

 - The use of butterfly nets, or other bug collection implements, as well as frisbees, or other toys/games that involve throwing anything are not permitted on the farm.

 - There is a no-smoking policy on the farm, this includes no vaping.

 - No alcohol is permitted (with the exception of permitted events).

-- small family groups are welcome to picnic. a picnic blanket is strongly recommended for the comfort of other guests and the safety of wild animals NO FOOD can be left behind.
+- For the comfort of other guests and the safety of wild animals NO FOOD can be left behind.

 Thank you for your courtesy!

 Volunteering is a great way to support the farm and learn about lavender care.
 Email us for more information and to talk about scheduling.